Astoul/google-homepage/README.md

 # google-homepage
-This is my first project named Google-homepage in "The Odin priject"
+This is my first project named Google-homepage in "The Odin project"